attorney in fact meaning attorney in fact meaning

 Financial and Legal Transactions

-An attorney in fact commonly handles financial and legal transactions.
+An attorney commonly handles financial and legal transactions.
 They manage bank accounts, pay bills, and oversee investments.
 Their authority might include signing contracts, buying or selling property, and filing taxes.
 These transactions must align with the principal’s interests as outlined in the power of attorney document.

 Healthcare Decisions